tgharry50/BBDays2024_Nr9_Front/README.md

 Users can connect to the kit’s Wi-Fi and access a built-in web interface developed in jQuery.
 Through this interface, they can request emergency assistance by sending a text message over LoRaWAN, even in challenging conditions.
 They can also log items taken from the kit, such as bandages or hydrogen peroxide, and this information is transmitted to the central hub (concentrator) via LoRaWAN for real-time inventory tracking.

 The system supports user registration and login via LoRaWAN, facilitating the management of access and user activity.
 Both the first aid kits and the concentrator are built using ESP32 microcontrollers and SX1262 LoRa chips, ensuring efficient data handling and transmission.

-Communication between the server and devices is handled via HTTP and JSON files, with the server-side application written in C# and the client-side built using JavaScript and Vue.js.
-The system tracks the contents and locations of all first aid kits, ensuring resources are always accessible.

 Each first aid kit provides users with several key functionalities accessible through its web interface.
 Users can select checkboxes to indicate which items have been taken from the kit, such as bandages or disinfectant, ensuring accurate tracking of available supplies.
 Additionally, the interface allows users to send an SOS message in emergencies, even under poor conditions, with the message transmitted over LoRaWAN to the central server.
 The system also includes user authentication features, enabling login and registration directly from the first aid kit interface.
 All interactions, including inventory updates, SOS messages, and user data, are securely transmitted to the server via LoRaWAN for processing and storage, ensuring centralized monitoring and control.